 Discovering a little about the tiniest constituents of our world and considering how we and they relate to the vastness of our universe is a joyful and enlivening pastime that can also help you feel at home.
 I know of no better artwork that celebrates this feeling than this one in the cast rooms of the Victoria and Albert Museum.

-This exuberance was present at three workshops with local families, that I led in partnership with four chemistry researchers: Amaia; Claudia; Ignacio and Richard, at the new Imperial College campus in Shepherd’s Bush.
+This exuberance was present at three workshops with local families, that I led in partnership with four chemistry researchers: Amaia; Claudia; Ignacio and Richard, at the new Imperial College campus and community facility in Shepherd’s Bush.

 The chemistry was perfect and the images below tell the story.